doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

    The recommended way to fill up this property is to create a class constant (eg. ``::VALIDATOR``) using the
    `HEREDOC/NOWDOC syntax <https://www.php.net/manual/en/language.types.string.php#language.types.string.syntax.nowdoc>`_
-   for clarity and to reference it as the annotation value.
+   for clarity and to reference it as the attribute value.
-   Please note that if you decide to insert the schema directly in the annotation without using a class constant then double quotes ``"`` have to be escaped by doubling them ``""``.
-   This method also requires that you don't prefix multiline strings by the Docblock asterisk symbol ``*``.
 -
    ``action`` - Determines how MongoDB handles documents that violate the validation rules.
 Please refer to the related